 Help your son or daughter tackle the demands of school — and prepare for the challenges of university — with Sylvan’s study skills program.
-Developed specifically for students in grades 4-12, our study skills program will help your child acquire the problem solving and critical thinking abilities he or she needs to take on heavy workloads and accomplish goals.
+Specially designed for students in grades 4-12, our study skills program will equip your son or daughter with the critical thinking skills and study strategies he or she needs to manage increasing workloads and achieve goals.
 From learning how to better organize schoolwork and set personal expectations to mastering the art of time management, your child will acquire life-long skills to flourish in school, including secondary school, university and beyond.
 Help ensure your son or daughter is ready for the challenges ahead: contact your local Sylvan centre to get started.

 Valuable Skills.
 Better Success!

 From advanced classes and homework to part-time jobs, extracurricular activities and social lives, pre-teens and teenagers have a lot to juggle — and with university around the corner, the list isn’t getting any shorter.
 That’s where our study skills program can make a big difference: by learning vital problem solving, strategic planning and life management skills, your child will be well-equipped to handle his or her workloads more effectively — and with greater confidence.▼

 Get the Right Skills for the Right Results